azadwasan/neuralnetwork/docs/easyNN/GradientDescent.md

 After all the parameters have been computed, the parameters are replaced with the new parameters (line 25).
 Next, the cost function is computed using the new parameter values (line 28).
 GD stops if the difference between the cost functions is less than the stopping threshold.

 Though, it looks like the method doesn't return any values, however, this is a peculiarity of C++, where parameters is being passed by reference and it is being modified within the body of the method.
-Hence, when the method ends, the parameters will contains the final optimized values.
+Hence, when the method returns, the parameters will contains the final optimized values and the caller of the method can use the optimized values of the parameters.

 We can improve the code above slightly by moving the new parameter calculation into separate methods